 Review rental guidelines and agreements

 Agreements and discounts can be used by employees, students, and non-employees renting a vehicle for official University business.
-Employees can take advantage of CU rates for personal travel.
-Insurance benefits are not available on personal rentals.

 In most cases, decline all insurance.
 Damage Waiver (DW) insurance is provided at no cost to traveler on official University business when renting with CU rates from contract rental agencies in the U.S. This relieves CU renters and authorized drivers from financial responsibility for loss of. or damage to. the rental vehicle.